Occupational Therapy (OT)

 OT 871 - Enabling Participation in Community Groups

-Students will work in an organization, learn about the people served by this organization, conduct therapeutic groups within the organization.
+Students will learn about a community organization partnership, the people served by the organization, and principles of conducting therapeutic groups within the organization.
 Emphasis of content includes group process, clinical documentation, intervention planning and OT services with adults with cognitive impairments.

 Grade Mode: Letter Grading